Moments of Shared Witnessing

 Hanif Abdurraqib is a poet, essayist, and cultural critic from Columbus, Ohio.
 His poetry has been published in Muzzle, Vinyl, PEN American, and various other journals.
 His essays and music criticism have been published in The FADER, Pitchfork, The New Yorker, and The New York Times.
 His books include A Little Devil in America: Notes in Praise of Black Performance, The Crown Ain’t Worth Much, They Can’t Kill Us Until They Kill Us, and A Fortune for Your Disaster.
 He’s also the host of the podcast, Object of Sound.

-Pádraig Ó Tuama is the staff poet and theologian at The On Being Project and hosts the Poetry Unbound podcast.
-He was formerly a leader of the Corrymeela community in Northern Ireland.
-His books include Daily Prayer with the Corrymeela Community, Sorry for Your Troubles, and a poetic memoir, In the Shelter: Finding a Home in the World.
+Pádraig Ó Tuama is the host of On Being’s Poetry Unbound podcast.
+Previously, he was community leader of Corrymeela, Northern Ireland’s oldest peace and reconciliation organization.
+His books include a prayer book, Daily Prayer with the Corrymeela Community, a book of poetry, Sorry For Your Troubles, and a poetic memoir, In the Shelter: Finding a Home in the World.

 Krista Tippett, host: Hanif Abdurraqib is a cultural critic and poet.
 Music and performance of every kind is everywhere for him — what makes people cry or feel safe or brave, held in struggle or joy or love.
 And I get to be a listener this week as my colleague, Pádraig Ó Tuama, a poet himself and the host of On Being’s Poetry Unbound podcast, draws out Hanif, whose work he loves.
 I’m Krista Tippett, and this is On Being.

 [music: “Seven League Boots” by Zoë Keating]